 An early experience of positive nurturing from a parent greatly impacts a child’s development.

-When parents are able to give affection, respectful communication and listening, and secure boundaries with safe opportunities for independence.
+This is when parents are able to give affection, respectful communication and listening, and secure boundaries with safe opportunities for independence.
 The more parents understand these aspects of raising a child, they are more likely to do them intentionally.

-3. Parental resilience
+3. Parental Resilience

 Parenting is hard, and life can be difficult sometimes.
 Therefore, resiliency in a parent is crucial in helping them bounce back and be there for children even when they are feeling down.
-A parent doesn't have to go it alone and there are many services and communities like ours to provide support.
+A parent doesn't have to go at it alone and there are many services and communities like ours to provide support.

-4. Social connections
+4. Social Connections

 Not just for children, but for parents too.
 When adults have a community of other adults to support them in the raising of a child, they find it easier to parent.
 As the old saying goes, “It takes a village.”
 We are a proud to be a part of many villages!

-5. Concrete support
+5. Concrete Support for Families